Immigration Reform and Control Act (IRCA)

 If you do not wish to or cannot sponsor the applicant, you must reject their application.
 While you should do this kindly, you can inform them that you are abiding by the laws required by the IRCA.

-If you discover that someone you hire is an illegal immigrant, you’ll want to collect all evidence of this, including the name of the employee and the length of time they have been working for you.
+If you discover that someone you hire is an undocumented worker, you’ll want to collect all evidence of this, including the name of the employee and the length of time they have been working for you.
 After you have that, you will write a letter to U.S. Citizenship and Immigration Services, giving them all the evidence you collected.
 Carefully show that you followed proper hiring procedures and that the worker was hired unknowingly.
 If you can’t show this, you may face legal repercussions.

 What Are the Legal Repercussions for Breaking This Law?